 Image source NSW National Parks and Wildlife Service

 Marian Street Theatre for Young People present three productions for children and families each year that usually include live music and songs, lots of participation for the audience and the chance to meet the cast at the end of the show.
 Performances are scheduled in the school holidays.
 Paproductions include Babe the Sheep Pig, The Magic Pudding and Danny in the Toybox.
 Since the theatre in Killara was closed (but there are plans for it to reopen), performances have been staged in locations around Sydney's North Shore including Knox Cultural Centre in Wahroonga or Glen Street Theatre in Belrose.

-Weekly drama classes are held in school term for ages 5 to 18 and include Drama Discovery, Advanced Drama, Musical Theatre, Accessible Drama and Friday Night Youth Theatre.
+5 to 18 and include Drama Discovery, Advanced Drama, Musical Theatre, Accessible

 School Holidays

-Drama Holiday Workshops allow children to experience drama and create a performance.
-Make a Play, or Cry Havoc and learn Shakespeare, or get involved in a one day tester class.
+Make a Play, or Cry Havoc and learn Shakespeare, or get involved in a one

+Image source NSW National Parks and Wildlife Service